The 4th of November is Candy Day. What is your favourite childhood memory of candy?

 The 24th of September is the birthday of Franklin Clarence Mars.
 He established the Mars candy bar empire.

-The 19th December is Hard Candy Day.
-Perhaps this could be a day to revive the Christmas tradition of setting out a small dish or two of these beautifully coloured candies around the house for Christmas!
+The 19th December is Hard Candy Day, celebrating the Christmas tradition of setting out a small dish or two of these beautifully coloured candies for Christmas!

 The 22nd of April is Jelly Bean Day.
 This is the biggest selling time of the year for jelly beans.